mindhive-security/havik/README.md

 #  Havik

 **Havik** is a modular CLI tool designed to scan and analyze security configurations in public cloud environments.
 It currently supports AWS, Azure and GCP.
 The tool helps identify weak spots such as missing encryption, overly permissive access, and insecure IAM policies — especially where native tools like AWS Security Hub fall short.
+The tool generates reports in CLI, JSON and HTML.
+It also maps the configurations to CSA CCM controls.

 ## ✨ Features

 - 🔐 Encryption checks (S3/GCS buckets)
 - 🌍 Public access detection
 - 🔎 IAM policy analysis using LLMs (for AWS S3)
-- 📊 Output in human-readable tables or JSON
+- 📊 Output in human-readable tables or JSON and HTML
 - ⚙️ Modular structure, ready to scale across clouds and services
+- Maps to CSA CCM controls

 ## 🚀 Installation